atgreen/daily-price-depot/README.md

 Data sets
 --------------

-All data sets are updated daily, as Pineapple Future is oriented towards long-term planners and investors, not for active traders.
+All data sets are updated daily, as Daily Price Depot is oriented towards long-term planners and investors, not for active traders.

 ### Fiat Currency Exchange Rates

-Pineapple Future contains currency exchange data for 155 currencies.
+Daily Price Depot contains currency exchange data for 155 currencies.
 Look for these under `data/fiat`.
 All exchange rates are relative to USD.
 For the purpose of financial planning, we assume that all rates are transitive, meaning that if you are working in currency AAA, and